 It’s possible that the lender may charge you more in origination fees for your investment property than for your second home because the bank considers you a higher risk.

 Generally, second homes get treated as your first homes.
 As long as you are using it as a second home, you may write off taxes as you do on your primary residence.
 The same rule applies to mortgage interests.
-You can write off the interests of up to $1 million in mortgage debt on your second home that were taken to improve or buy the property.
+You can write off the interest of up to $1 million in mortgage debt on your second home that was taken to improve or buy the property.

 On the contrary, investment properties don’t enjoy the same perks as second homes.
 Investment properties generate income and you have to report your income and expenses from your rental homes.
 Schedule E form is used for this purpose which allows you to deduct just about every expense that you incur in owning the property.

 And, you have to pay taxes on the profit that you earn on the home after expenses.
 And if you incur losses, you can use them to offset income from other investment real estate properties.

 If the property that was initially bought as a second home is used as an investment property, you will need to notify the lenders and the IRS.
 You must be very clear about your intentions and possible reasons for changing the status.
 Otherwise, you may face tax penalties.

 Mortgage lenders will check your tax filings to ensure that you are using the property as intended.
 They will also use the information listed on your credit reports.
 If they discover rental income during their review, you might be accused of occupancy fraud.